SF-WDI-LABS/mongoose-books-app/README.md

   });
   ```

 3. Restart your server and refresh the page.
-You should see a list of artwork titles.
+You should see a list of album titles.

 4. Modify the basic template above so that the artist name is also shown with the title of each album.